williandoamor/fullstack-test/README.md

 ## Hints
 You can make usage of OpenWeatherMaps API (https://openweathermap.org) to fetch temperature data and Spotify (https://developer.spotify.com) to suggest the tracks as part of the playlist.

+## Submission
+Fork this project and share it with your interviwer